abdrahmansoltan/Learning-Notes/React/1-React.md

   </h1>
   ```

-  it doesn't change the name in the page but if console.log it I see that the name is equal to 'Ahmed'
+  it doesn't change the name in the page but if `console.log` it I see that the name is equal to 'Ahmed'

-  --> because the state is changed but the component needs to be rerendered as what is shown on the page is what we call `object's reference by memory`, so when we rerender we create a new object(state), so we should use
+  - because the state is changed but the component needs to be rerendered as what is shown on the page is what we call **`object's reference by memory`**
+  - **Note:** The state must be changed in a way that React recognized in order to trigger "re-rendering", and this is done using `setState()`
+    - `setState` performs a **shallow merge** with the current `state` object which is to update the current object-keys with the keys given
+  - so when we rerender we create a new object(state), so we should use

   ```js
   this.setState(() => {